push-based/zod2nx-schema/packages/zod2nx-schema-nx-plugin/src/executors/cli/README.md

 # Command Executor

-This executor is used to run the Code PushUp CLI in an Nx workspace.
+This executor is used to run the zod2nx-schema CLI in an Nx workspace.
-For details on the CLI command read the [CLI commands documentation](https://github.com/push-based/cli/blob/main/packages/cli/README.md#commands).
+For details on the CLI command read the [CLI documentation](https://github.com/push-based/zod2nx-schema#readme).

-#### @push-based/nx-plugin:cli
+#### @push-based/zod2nx-schema-nx-plugin:cli

 ## Usage